popecruzdt/dt-k8s-otel-o11y-ppx/README.md

 - Google Cloud Project
 - Google Cloud Access to Create and Manage GKE Clusters
 - Google CloudShell Access
+- Dynatrace SaaS environment powered by Grail and AppEngine.
+    - You have both `openpipeline:configurations:write` and `openpipeline:configurations:read` permissions.

 <!-- -------------------------->
 ## Setup